Epale

 In order to become a member of the platform, it is necessary to fill in a registration form. *

-* Important note: while completing the registration form, it is recommended to tick the box: Allow my National Support Service to contact me.
-In this way, the National Support Service is able to see the activities of the users on the platform and can provide adequate support.
+* Important notice: When completing the registration form, it is recommended to tick the box Allow my National Support Service to contact me.
+In this way, the National Support Service is able to view users’ activities on the platform and provide adequate support.

 The registration process consists of several steps:

-• After filling out the registration form, a message confirming that you have successfully submitted your registration will arrive to the e-mail address specified in the application.
+• After filling in the registration form, an email confirming that you have successfully submitted the request will be sent to the address specified in the application.

-• Following that, the Central Support Team will run a check and within a few days an email containing a link for accessing the profile will arrive to the same email address.
+• Following that, the Central Support Team will run a check and within a few days, you will get an email containing a link to access your profile.

-• Clicking the link leads to the page where you need to set a password.
-After the password is set up, the registration is complete and the profile becomes active: it is visible to other members of the portal, content creation options (blog, news, events, resources), participation in discussions, commenting on content and access to communities of practice all become available to the user.
+• The link leads to the page where you need to set your password.
+Once the password is set, the registration is complete and your profile becomes active – it is visible to other members of the portal and you can create content (blogs, news, events, resources), participate in discussions, comment on content and access communities of practice.

-For detailed information, take a look at the Registration guide.
+For detailed information, refer to the Registration guide.

 Epale materials will soon be available.